The Best Myanmar Itinerary In 2 Weeks

 Then, it’s back to your hotel for a short rest.

 If you feel like it, book yourself this private evening tour.
-It starts at 3.30pm and includes pick-up, drop-off, entrance fees, and dinner.
+It starts at 3.30 pm and includes pick-up, drop-off, entrance fees, and dinner.

-You’ll be seeing the fish market by the Ayerwaddy River, the flower market, night market, and monastery.
+You’ll be seeing the fish market by the Ayerwaddy River, the flower market, the night market, and the monastery.
 Dinner will be barbecue-style with a cold beer of course.
 Cap off the night with a laugh as you witness the famous comedy show starring the Moustache Brothers.

 Off to your hotel for a good night’s sleep.